sogeuni/sogeuni.github.io/content/abs/beyond-the-basic/manipulating-strings.md

 ## 10.1.1.
 Manipulating strings using awk

-A Bash script may invoke the string manipulation facilities of [[../apendix/awk#^AWKREF|awk]] as an alternative to using its built-in operations.
+A Bash script may invoke the string manipulation facilities of [[awk#^AWKREF|awk]] as an alternative to using its built-in operations.

 ###### Example 10-6.
 Alternate ways of extracting and locating substrings